 - Pack yourself – this might seem obvious, but you can save yourself a lot of money by just packing everything yourself.
 Plus, there’s the added benefit of knowing exactly where you put every item.

 - Look into moving discounts – If you happen to own a car and have a AAA membership, you might be able to get a discount whether that’s getting free Full Value Protection insurance or a small cost savings on the final bill.
 Some companies also offer a military discount.
+In addition, you can just ask moving companies if they have any promotions.
+While you might not be able to get anything during peak moving season between May-September, you might be able to get a small discount during the slower months, especially in the winter time.

 - Look for free or cheap moving supplies – An easy way to slash your costs is to seek out free moving boxes and supplies from local businesses.
 You could also find some online on sites or your local Facebook group.
 Once you’re done moving, don’t throw those boxes out!
 If they’re in good shape, offer them up to someone else who might be moving.
+You can also use what you already have.
+Instead of buying bubble wrap, use towels or shirts to package fragile items and fill in the gaps with old junk mail or newspapers.
+Before you buy boxes, see what you already have available such as backpacks, suitcases, duffel bags, etc.

 Ultimately, moving costs will vary depending on your needs.
 At the end of the day though, the more stuff you move, the more expensive it will be for you.
 Luckily, you can decrease your costs in a variety of ways.
 With that said, even if you are doing a DIY move, you should still set aside at least $800 for the move if not more.
 This way you can rest assured that you are able to cover any last minute costs.